 The cookies on our website are used to improve visitors’ experience and are not used to identify you personally.
 Internet browsers normally accept cookies by default.
 However, it is possible to set an internet browser to reject cookies.

 A cookie is a small text file that is placed on a website user’s device or computer hard drive by a website.
 There are several types of cookie and they have different functions or uses.
+The GUITAR PK website uses a minimal number of cookies or third party scripts to enhance user experience and measure performance.

 Cookies used on this website